 In most tests, the IIHS has four ratings: Good, Acceptable, Marginal, and Poor.
 The front-crash prevention tests switch things up with three ratings: Superior, Advanced, and Basic.

 The safest cars in Canada will all fall into the IIHS Top Safety Pick category, and the IIHS is constantly changing its criteria for being awarded this ranking.
-This constant change and automaker's aspirations to call their models Top Safety Picks has pushed today's cars to new levels of safety.
+This constant change and automaker's aspirations to call their models Top Safety Picks have pushed today's cars to new levels of safety.

 Small cars are known for their tiny footprints, great fuel economy, and surprisingly roomy interiors.
 What's often forgotten is these cars can also be highly safe, despite their small statures.

-The Mazda 3 squeaked by in the headlight testing with Acceptable standard LED projector headlights.
+The Mazda3 squeaked by in the headlight testing with Acceptable standard LED projector headlights.
 Buyers can upgrade to the Good-rated curve-adaptive LED projectors in the Premium, 2.5 Turbo, and 2.5 Turbo Premium trims.

 Midsize cars offer even more safety with their larger bodies and higher prices, which allow more room to add safety features.
 Here are some of Canada's safest midsize cars.

-The 2021 Honda Accord kicks off the list of safest midsize cars in Canada with its Top Safety Pick+ ratings from the IIHS.
-This is all thanks to Good crash test scores across the board, Superior ratings in both front-collision avoidance tests, and Acceptable standard headlights, which feature LED low beams and halogen high beams.
+The 2023 Honda Accord kicks off the list of safest midsize cars in Canada with its Top Safety Pick+ ratings from the IIHS.
+This is all thanks to Good crash test scores across the board, a Superior rating in the daytime vehicle-to-pedestrian collision avoidance tests, an Advanced rating in the nighttime vehicle-to-pedestrian collision avoidance, and Good standard LED reflector headlights with automatic high-beams.

-Because all its qualifying features are standard, buyers can pick up any 2021-2022 Subaru Legacy and have one of the safest cars on the road.
+Because all its qualifying features are standard, buyers can pick up any 2023 Subaru Legacy and have one of the safest cars on the road.

-Some may consider the 2021-2022 Subaru Outback a crossover SUV, but the IIHS classifies it as a midsize car.
+Some may consider the 2023 Subaru Outback a crossover SUV, but the IIHS classifies it as a midsize car.
 And according to the IIHS, the Subaru Outback is one of the safest cars in Canada, bestowing upon it the Top Safety Pick+ designation.

-The 2021-2022 Outback received Good ratings in all crash tests, Good-rated standard LED headlights, and Superior ratings in both automatic emergency braking tests.
+The 2023 Outback received Good ratings in all crash tests, Good-rated standard LED headlights, and Superior ratings in both automatic emergency braking tests.
 There is nothing the Outback struggles with in terms of safety, even in its base model.

-The 2021-2022 Camry falters slightly in the headlight tests, as its non-curve-adaptive LED projectors on the XSE trims received only an Acceptable rating.
+The 2023 Camry falters slightly in the headlight tests, as its non-curve-adaptive LED projectors on the XSE trims received only an Acceptable rating.
 It makes up for this with the Good-rated curve-adaptive LED headlights.

-Keep in mind, these Good-rated headlights are only available as part of the Adaptive Headlights package on the Camry Hybrid XLE.
+Remember, these Good-rated headlights are only available as part of the Adaptive Headlights package on the Camry Hybrid XLE.

 With their higher profit margins, luxury cars tend to set the bar for safety.
 Here are some of the safest midsize luxury cars.